RackEmApp/releasenotes/README.md

  - Improved performance of loading Venue page
  - Bug fixes relating to accessing venue pages for shared venues
  - Added ability to deactivate a venue to hide from your venues list page
+ - Results pages will now show matches in order of date played, not necessarily the scheduled date for the match.
+This was a particular problem when cup matches had "played by" deadlines.

 ***Platform** - 24th July 2024*
  - Added recording of the person and date/time of team registration approvals